Scalable Diffusion Models with Transformers: Related Work

 \paragraph{Transformers.} Transformers~\cite{Vaswani2017} have replaced domain-specific architectures across language, vision~\cite{Dosovitskiy2020}, reinforcement learning~\cite{chen2021decision,janner2021trajectory} and meta-learning~\cite{Peebles2022}.
 They have shown remarkable scaling properties under increasing model size, training compute and data in the language domain~\cite{kaplan2020scaling}, as generic autoregressive models~\cite{henighan2020scaling} and as ViTs~\cite{zhai2022scaling}.
 Beyond language, transformers have been trained to autoregressively predict pixels~\cite{parmar2018image,child2019generating,Chen2020generative}.
 They have also been trained on discrete codebooks~\cite{van2017neural} as both autoregressive models~\cite{esser2020taming,ramesh2021zero} and masked generative models~\cite{chang2022maskgit,gu2022vector}; the former has shown excellent scaling behavior up to 20B parameters~\cite{yu2022scaling}.
 Finally, transformers have been explored in DDPMs to synthesize non-spatial data; e.g., to generate CLIP image embeddings in DALL$\cdot$E 2~\cite{ramesh2022hierarchical,radford2021}.
 In this paper, we study the scaling properties of transformers when used as the backbone of diffusion models of images.

 \paragraph{Denoising diffusion probabilistic models (DDPMs).} Diffusion~\cite{sohl2015thermodynamics,ho2020ddpm} and score-based generative models~\cite{hyvarinen2005estimation,song2019generative} have been particularly successful as generative models of images~\cite{nichol2021glide,ramesh2022hierarchical,imagen2022,rombach2021highresolution}, in many cases outperforming generative adversarial networks (GANs)~\cite{goodfellow2014generative} which had previously been state-of-the-art.
 Improvements in DDPMs over the past two years have largely been driven by improved sampling techniques~\cite{ho2020ddpm,song2020denoising,Karras2022edm}, most notably classifier-free guidance~\cite{ho2021classifier}, reformulating diffusion models to predict noise instead of pixels~\cite{ho2020ddpm} and using cascaded DDPM pipelines where low-resolution base diffusion models are trained in parallel with upsamplers~\cite{ho2021cascaded,dhariwal2021adm}.
 For all the diffusion models listed above, convolutional U-Nets~\cite{ronneberger2015u} are the de-facto choice of backbone architecture.
+Concurrent work~\cite{jabri2022scalable} introduced a novel, efficient architecture based on attention for DDPMs; we explore pure transformers.

 \paragraph{Architecture complexity.} When evaluating architecture complexity in the image generation literature, it is fairly common practice to use parameter counts.
 In general, parameter counts can be poor proxies for the complexity of image models since they do not account for, e.g., image resolution which significantly impacts performance~\cite{radosavovic2019network,radosavovic2020designing}.
 Instead, much of the model complexity analysis in this paper is through the lens of theoretical Gflops.
 This brings us in-line with the architecture design literature where Gflops are widely-used to gauge complexity.
 In practice, the golden complexity metric is still up for debate as it frequently depends on particular application scenarios.
 Nichol and Dhariwal's seminal work improving diffusion models~\cite{nichol2021improved,dhariwal2021adm} is most related to us---there, they analyzed the scalability and Gflop properties of the U-Net architecture class.
 In this paper, we focus on the transformer class.